Support Our Library

 Friends of the Library

-The group meets on the 4th Thursday of each month at the LeClaire Community Library @ 4:30 pm. (excluding July, August & December).
+- MEETINGS: The group meets on the 4th Thursday of the month at the LeClaire Community Library @ 4:30 pm. (excluding July, August & December).
 Anyone interested in supporting the library is welcome to attend.

 Green Tree Library Fund